CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/mekanism/metallurgicinfuser.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the amount of the provided Infusion type consumed.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         ```

     - `#!groovy InfuseType`.
 Sets the Infusion type the recipe uses.
 Requires not null.
-(Default `null`).

         ```groovy
         ```